 ANOREXIA Myth 3: Anorexics always try to conceal their weight loss.

 Truth: While some anorexics will wear baggy clothes in a bid to conceal their weight loss.
 Others (like myself) try to draw attention to their skeletal frame, wearing only tight or minimal clothing.
-In fact the majority of anorexics only begin to wear baggy clothing when they start to gain weight, in a bid to hide their weight gain rather than weight loss, read more about this in Bad body image prison: Prison break chapter ?. ß what is the point here.
+In fact ,the majority of anorexics only begin to wear baggy clothing when they start to gain weight.
+In a bid to hide their weight gain rather than weight loss.

 ANOREXIA Myth 4: Anorexics only eat salad.

 Truth: Possibly the truth that annoys me the most is that anorexics must live on salad.
-An anorexic will restrict their food intake, they will have fear foods, (what are fear foods?) they will limit themselves to certain foods but the food they choose to eat is irrelevant; it is the restriction and starvation that is the important abnormality in anorexics.
+An anorexic will restrict their food intake.
+They will have fear foods, they will limit themselves to certain foods but the food they choose to eat is irrelevant.
+It is the restriction and starvation that is the important abnormality in anorexics.